[Miyagi Prefecture] The first museum in Japan to feature the human senses: "Sensation Museum"

 The theme of the Monologue Zone is spiritual awareness.
 Monologue means a monologue

-By coming into contact with a variety of works that stimulate the imagination, visitors' senses are sharpened and they are able to immerse themselves in their own world.
+By experiencing a variety of works that stimulate the imagination, the senses of the participant are sharpened, and they can immerse themselves in their own world.

 Even after returning home, the Sensory Museum